Israeli gunfire kills at least 25 in Gaza as Netanyahu says he will allow Palestinians to leave

 Netanyahu wants to realize U.S. President Donald Trump’s vision of relocating much of Gaza’s population of over 2 million people through what he refers to as “voluntary migration" — and what critics have warned could be ethnic cleansing.

 “Give them the opportunity to leave!
-First, from combat zones, and also from the Strip if they want," Netanyahu said in an interview aired Tuesday with i24, an Israeli TV station, to discuss the planned offensive in areas including Gaza City where hundreds of thousands of displaced people shelter.
+First, from combat zones, and also from the strip if they want," Netanyahu said in an interview aired Tuesday with Israeli TV station i24 to discuss the planned offensive in areas that include Gaza City, where hundreds of thousands of displaced people shelter.
 “We are not pushing them out but allowing them to leave.”

-Witnesses and staff at Nasser and Awda hospitals, which received the bodies, said people were shot dead on their way to aid distribution sites and while awaiting convoys entering Gaza.
-Israel did not immediately respond to a request for comment.
+Witnesses and staff at Nasser and Awda hospitals, which received the bodies, said people were shot on their way to aid distribution sites or while awaiting convoys entering Gaza.

 Efforts to revive ceasefire talks have resumed after apparently breaking down last month.
 Hamas and Egyptian officials met Wednesday in Cairo, according to Hamas official Taher al-Nounou.

-Israel has no plans to send its negotiating team to talks in Cairo, the prime minister’s office said.
+Israel has no plans to send its negotiating team to talks in Cairo, Netanyahu's office said.

-Israel's plans to widen its military offensive against Hamas to the areas of Gaza that it does not yet control have sparked condemnation and criticism at home and abroad, and could be intended to raise pressure on Hamas to reach a ceasefire.

 The militants still hold 50 hostages taken in the Oct.
-7, 2023, attack that sparked the war.
-Israel believes around 20 of them are alive.
+7, 2023 attack that sparked the war.
+Israel believes around 20 are still alive.
 Families fear a new offensive endangers them.

-Netanyahu was asked by i24 News if the window had closed on a partial ceasefire deal and he responded that he wanted all of the hostages back, alive and dead.
+When asked by i24 News if the window had closed on a partial ceasefire deal, Netanyahu responded that he wanted all hostages back, alive and dead.

 South Sudan calls reports of resettlement talks baseless